Qubasa/rs_pxe/README.md

 # Rs_pxe
 An 'all in one' command line PXE boot utility.
 Includes a PXE specific DHCP server and a TFTP server.
 It uses a RAW_SOCKET to talk to the network.
-Only supports Ethernet.
+This works on Ethernet as well as WIFI.

 ## Warning: Alpha Software
 This program is still in early stages and needs more hardware testing.
-Currently, rs_pxe has been tested successfully on Intel BIOS Boot with IPv4.
+Currently, rs_pxe works on the following architectures:
+- [x] Intel BIOS Boot with IPv4.
-Intel IPv4 UEFI support is currently being implemented.
-AMD CPUs have not been tested.
+- [ ] Intel UEFI Boot with IPv4.
+(Currently, in the making)
+- [ ] AMD BIOS Boot with IPv4.
+- [ ] AMD UEFI Boot with Ipv4.

+rs_pxe does work with Wi-Fi interfaces, however due to its unreliability, packets get reordered or lost more often, which currently breaks the state machine in most cases.

 ## Example Command
 ```bash